corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 ## Responder flow class example

-The `responder` verifies, signs and records the transaction.
+The `responder` verifies, signs, and records the transaction.

 **Step 1: Verify the transaction**